Rushi6069/Java-Assignment/README.md

 # Employee Management REST API

 This is a simple Spring Boot application that exposes RESTful APIs to manage employee records.
-It uses PostgreSQL for data persistence and includes Swagger documentation, validation, and testing.
+It uses PostgreSQL for data persistence and includes Swagger documentation, validation.

 ## Features